olaw0002/knowledgebase/src/knowledge/staging/index.md

 # Solferino CI/CD Pipeline

-A staging pipeline for Solferino Wordpress website.
+A staging pipeline for Solferino WordPress website.

 ## Purpose

-This pipeline aims to containerize Solferino WordPress website with common features and settings that apply to other NS sites.
+This pipeline aims to containerize the Solferino WordPress website with common features and settings that apply to other NS sites.
 Combined practices of docker and CI/CD are implemented.
-By using this pipeline, we are aiming to enforce automation in building, testing and deployment of our containerized version of wordpress application.
+By using this pipeline, we are aiming to enforce automation in the building, testing, and deployment of our containerized version of the WordPress application.

 ## Table of Contents